 Trinitatis IV or 4th Sunday after Trinitatis

-Today is Trinitatis IV or the 4th Sunday after Trinitatis.
-3 cantatas for you today, 1 from Weimar and 2 from Leipzig.
+2 July 2023 – Today is Trinitatis IV or the 4th Sunday after Trinitatis.
+3 cantatas for you today, one from Weimar and two from Leipzig.

 Barmherziges Herze der ewigen Liebe, BWV 185, is one of the about 20 cantatas Bach wrote in Weimar, where he was expected to write a cantata every month.
 The libretto is by court poet Salomon Franck like several other Weimar cantatas.
 It evoques the evangelical reading of the day, the Sermon on the Mount.
 Bach performed this cantata at least once more in Weimar, and at least twice in Leipzig, including a performance in 1723 on his first Trinitatis IV.